polyaxon/polyaxon/site/integrations/data-on-gcs.md

   twitter: "polyaxonAI"
   github: "polyaxon"
 tags:
-  - data-store
+  - data-stores
   - storage
+  - gcp
 featured: true
 popularity: 1
 visibility: public
 status: published
 ---

-Polyaxon allows users to connect to one or multiple buckets on Google Cloud Storage (GCS) to access data directly on you machine learning experiments and jobs.
+You can use one or multiple buckets on Google Cloud Storage (GCS) to access data directly on your machine learning experiments and jobs.

 ## Create an Google cloud storage bucket